slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 - Arguing and insecurity is anti-seductive.
 Familiarity is the death of seduction.
 - Relationships start with «can we talk» to «we need to talk».
 Once you start disliking someone, everything they do is irritating to you.
 A dirty dish by the sink can be a big marriage problem.
 - Keep separate bank accounts.
 Spouses should have the freedom and autonomy to buy what they want but only after bills are automatically paid.
 People value things differently.
 Having to justify every expense makes you feel like you’re being watched.
 This breeds resentment.
 Most marriages end in divorce, most of them over money.

+> *"There are three qualities to look for in a partner: intelligence, energy, and integrity.
+You need all three.
+You can’t compromise on any one of them."
+-- Naval Ravikant [1974]*

 ### On falling in love